thedamon/deepmerge/readme.md

 merge.all(arrayOfObjects, [options])
 -----------

 Merges any number of objects into a single result object.
+As in `merge()` above, if an element at the same key is present, the value from the object higher in the array will be used.

 ```js
 var x = { foo: { bar: 3 } }